mapninja/Earthsys144/week07/04_TURN_IN_BONUS_LAB_tree_labeling_in_qgis.md

 > **Why do this?** The project's VRT files point to imagery paths that begin with `/vsis3/`.
 That prefix tells GDAL to stream files directly from AWS S3.
 Because these NAIP files are in a Requester Pays bucket, QGIS must send `AWS_REQUEST_PAYER=requester` along with a valid AWS profile.
 Without these settings, AWS will reject the imagery request and QGIS will show `AccessDenied` or HTTP `403` warnings.

+> **Performance note:** The VRT layers reference massive amounts of NAIP imagery.
+For performance reasons, keep the prefire and postfire imagery layers toggled off until you have zoomed to the grid-cell level where you are ready to inspect and label trees.
+Turning these layers on while zoomed far out can make QGIS slow because it has to request many imagery tiles from AWS.

 ### What's in the Data Folder

 Inside the extracted `mortalitree/data/` folder you'll find: